Food inflation on Ukraine crisis could force Indian cenbank's hand on rates - Moody's Analytics

 "It would feel like a recession.
 It would dent labour markets, cut incomes and increase poverty," Cochrane said.

-He, however, still expects that the conflict would not extend outside of Ukraine and oil, natural gas and other commodity supplies to be modestly disrupted.
+Moody's Analytics, however, has kept its baseline forecast for Brent crude at just over $100 a barrel through mid-2022, assuming that the conflict does not extend beyond Ukraine and oil, natural gas and other commodity supplies are modestly disrupted.

 Moody's Analytics operates independently of Moody's Investors Service, the credit rating agency.